List of Tangled characters: Zhan Tiri

-Zhan Tiri is the primary antagonist of Tangled: The Series, later retitled Rapunzel's Tangled Adventure; she is an evil and fierce demonic sorceress who wants to control the power of the Sundrop and the Moonstone.
-She first "appears" as a snow storm that covers Corona.
+Zhan Tiri is the primary antagonist of Tangled: The Series, later retitled Rapunzel's Tangled Adventure.
+She is an evil and fierce demonic sorceress who wants to control the power of the Sundrop and the Moonstone.
+She first "appears" as a snowstorm that covers Corona.
 The local blacksmith Xavier first mentions Zhan Tiri as a warlock that could summon storms, though it is later revealed that she could take many forms including a warlock and a storm.
 Zhan Tiri is mentioned throughout all of season one and two, though she only makes a semi-appearance in one episode.
 Her disciple, Sugracha the Eternal, attempted to fulfill her master's bidding by releasing her, but was defeated.
 At some point, Zhan Tiri took over the Great Tree, turning it into a fortress, but the dark magic was sealed off by Lord Demanitus.
 The second of Zhan Tiri's disciples, Tromus, tries to drain Rapunzel's Sundrop powers into an idol of Zhan Tiri by trapping her in a dream world.
 He is defeated and banished as well.
 Lord Demanitus, taking on the form of Vigor, explains how his former disciples turned on him to summon Zhan Tiri.
 It is revealed that Zhan Tiri's third disciple was indeed Mother Gothel.